Hi, I’m Kristin Beckedahl.

 I’ve been a been a Naturopath for 20 years, a Childbirth Educator and Doula for over 13 years and a Certified Placenta Encapsulation Specialist for 8 years.
 (Wow, how to feel old in just one sentence).

 I am also the mother to two little people.
-By far my greatest life achievements and ongoing teachers!
+By far my greatest life achievements and my ongoing teachers!

 I’ve had a life-long love affair with herbal medicine.
 As a Naturopath, I swing from reading current research to getting lost in the history and folklore of herbs.